profwhitwu/CIS129Week7Homework/README.md

 2. Write a method that takes two strings parameters, combines them, and returns them as one value.
 Call this method `CombineTwoStrings` and place in the `MethodsHomework` class.

 3. Write an extension method that counts the number of vowels in a string and returns the result.
 Call this method `VowelCounter` and place in the `ExtensionMethodsHomework` class.
+REMEMBER: C# is case-senstive so you need to ensure the values you are comparing against are the came casing as the vowels you are measuring them against.

 4. Write a method that takes a list of `Person` objects as a parameter.
 Iterate through the list to observe each person manually.
 Change their `IsEligibleForRefund` property to `true` if...
      - They are at least 18 years old